By Issy Hay

 That should be the norm.

-My heart aches for all the other disabled young people, stuck between discriminatory education or none at all, because they weren’t as lucky as I was to find an alternative.
+My heart aches for all the other young people with disability, stuck between discriminatory education or none at all, because they weren’t as lucky as I was to find an alternative.

 We deserve better.
 We deserve more.